ZainAlabidinShbani/autonav_pkg/README.md

 string message
 ```

-## Messages / Services

-Parameters (examples)

-- Controller gains: K_GOAL, K_OBS — tune in config/params.yaml or directly in node.
-- Map resolution / size — defined in map_builder.

 ## Troubleshooting & Notes

-- If RViz shows empty map: confirm /scan and /odom are publishing and TF world->body exists.
+- If RViz shows empty map: confirm `/scan` and `/odom` are publishing and TF world->body exists.
 - If robot stuck in local minima: APF is a local planner — consider hybrid global planner or randomized escape behavior.
-- The odometry here is simulated by integrating /cmd_vel (no encoder noise/correction).
+- The odometry here is simulated by integrating `/cmd_vel` (no encoder noise/correction).

 ## Suggested further work